-On-Line Engineering Video Scholarship Award Competition: In 2007-2008, IEEE-USA launched its first online engineering video scholarship competition for IEEE student members in order to encourage interest in engineering careers and promote engineering awareness and support among informed public - especially younger Web-savvy individuals.
-The 2009-2010 competition will award four scholarships totaling \$5K to undergraduates who create the most effective 90-second video clips reinforcing for an 11-to-13-year-old audience how engineers improve the world.
+On-Line Engineering Video Scholarship Award Competition: In 2007-2008, IEEE-USA launched its first online engineering video scholarship competition for IEEE student members in order to encourage interest in engineering careers and promote engineering awareness and support among the informed public - especially younger Web-savvy individuals.
+The 2010-2011 competition will award four scholarship awards totaling \$5K to undergraduates who create the most effective 90-second video clips reinforcing for an 11-to-13-year-old audience how engineers improve the world.
+The team leader who submits the winning entry will also be invited to attend the annual IEEE-USA meeting in Austin, with travel expenses reimbursed.